18520339/facebook-data-extraction/README.md

 # 3️⃣ &nbsp;[Run JS code directly at the DevTools Console](#top)

-Simply to say, this method is just another automation one, the same as the 2nd method but without using any IP hiding techniques.
-You just directly write & run JS code in the [DevTools Console](https://developer.chrome.com/docs/devtools/open) of your Browser
+Simply to say, this method is just another automation one, the same as the [2nd method](#2) but without using any IP hiding techniques.
+You just directly write & run JS code in the [DevTools Console](https://developer.chrome.com/docs/devtools/open) of your browser, so it's quite convenient, not required to setup anything

 - You can take a look at this [extremely useful project](https://github.com/jayremnt/facebook-scripts-dom-manipulation) which includes many automation scripts (not just about data extraction) with no Access Token needed for Facebook users by directly manipulating the DOM